- 8 minutes to read

 Confirm both the FQDN and short-name entries appear in the output.

-This step is only required when the application pool runs under a domain service account (not ApplicationPoolIdentity).
+For Nodinite v7, this step is required because the application pool must run under a domain service account.

 When a domain service account is used, IIS must be told to use that account's credentials to decrypt the incoming Kerberos ticket.
 This is controlled by the useAppPoolCredentials setting.